We are proudly associated with Central India’s First NABL Accredited Laboratory

 What do Hormone Studies Measure?

-Hormonal studies measure the levels of certain hormones produced by the body during a menstrual cycle.
+Hormonal studies measure the levels of certain female hormones produced by the body during a menstrual cycle.
 If the clinical situation demands (as in having irregular menses, rapid weight gain, breast secretions, reduced ovarian reserve etc ), a person undergoing preliminary Infertility Workup may be ordered to have simple blood tests at various points in their menstrual cycle.
-The tests your doctor orders may help determine them in evaluating the cause of Infertility and hence identify the best treatment options.
+The female hormone tests your doctor orders may help determine them in evaluating the cause of Infertility and hence identify the best treatment options.

 - Estradiol – Stimulates the growth of the follicles and the production of fertile mucus from the cervix, and prepares the uterine lining for implantation of a fertilized egg.